 Partner institutions can apply for a certain number of student scholarships for exchanges for periods from one week to one year.
 The scholarships are supposed to partially cover travel and residence expenses.
 The host and home institutions should agree upon a study program for the student, make it suitable/recognizable for both institutions, and make sure that the student is familiar with the study program and educational rules at the host institution.
 Institutions list applicants for the grant/scholarship in priority order in the institutional application form.
 Istitutions are responsible for eligibility of outgoing students.
 After a partner institution has received a student grant for its own students, it is obliged to inform the host institution about the allocation and nominate own students for exchange.
 The home institution should send the filled-in applications of the individual student to the host institution (or fulfil the nomination process on-line).
 The host institution may decline proposed candidates if the students are not qualified for the study program they applied for.
 Host institutions need a developed reception service for incoming exchange students.
 Persons receiving an exchange grant, have to be academically qualified, and speak fluent English/be able to understand and speak the language of instruction.
 Exchange students are exempt from paying any tuition fees to the host institution, provided that they have been formally nominated to spend a part of their degree abroad by their home university.

 Institutions of higher education can apply for teacher exchange scholarships for lecturing at a partner institution with duration of up to one month.
 During the stay, the guest lecturer is to give lessons for at least four academic hours per week.
 In addition to these hours, the stay can be used for guidance of students, developing new courses, course material, methods, etc. The scholarship should be used to cover travel and accommodation expenses.
 The Barents Plus scholarship can not be used for salary payments for teachers or interpreters.
-When a Barents plus institution receives a teacher grant, the institution itself decides which candidates will go on exchange.
 All visits should be agreed upon and planned with the host institution BEFORE the trip.
 Confirmation from the host institution about length and purpose of the visit should be attached to the teachers’ application.

 Administrative Staff Exchange